 4. “Home Alone”

 Even if you don’t accidentally leave your eight-year-old son home alone this Christmas, it’s never a bad idea to have an emergency fund.
 In fact, many financial experts suggest having up to six months’ worth of basic living expenses set aside.
-Hopefully, the McCallisters took this advice because it can’t have been cheap to fix Buzz's destroyed bedroom and all the damage to the floors!
+Hopefully, the McCallisters took this advice because it can’t have been cheap to fix Buzz’s destroyed bedroom and all the damage to the floors!
 Kevin also demonstrates the importance of careful planning.
 He didn’t improvise his defense against the Wet Bandits; Kevin strategized as he waited for them to come back at night.
-Whatever your financial goals may be, the first step is making a plan and sticking to it.
+Whatever your financial goals may be, the first step is making a plan and sticking to it; money management is much more attainable with a plan in place.

 5. “A Christmas Carol”